Mel-louie/42cursus/rank03_Philosophers/README.md

 <div id=bonus></div><b>BONUS</b>

+NB: my programm only containes the mandatoty part.
 In this version the specific rules are:
 - All the forks are in the middle of the table.
 - They have no states in memory but the number of available forks is represented bya semaphore.